2025 UK Snow Watch – Will It Be A White Christmas?

 The BIG FREEZE is on its way…or is it?
-According to weather forecasters, the UK is set for a colder-than-usual Winter in the next month.
-Could this mean snow blanketing the nation beyond Christmas and into 2025, could we be guaranteed a white Christmas?
+According to weather forecasters, the UK is expected to experience a colder-than-usual winter over the next month.
+Could this mean snow blanketing the nation beyond Christmas and into 2026?
+Could we be guaranteed a white Christmas?

-According to UK forecasters, Britain is set for heavy snowfall, winds and hailstones starting from mid-October but will snowfall on Christmas day?! – we hope so!
+According to UK forecasters, Britain was set for heavy snowfall, winds and hailstones starting from mid-October, but will snowfall on Christmas Day?! –

 Belfast (Airport) – 4/1